k2view-academy/K2View-Academy/articles/02_fabric_architecture/01_fabric_architecture_overview.md

 #### Manual / Scripted Input
-External data can also be injected to inFabricDB via [standard commands](/articles/02_fabric_architecture/04_fabric_commands.md) available from the Fabric Console application.
+External data can also be injected into theFabricDB via [standard commands](/articles/02_fabric_architecture/04_fabric_commands.md) available from the Fabric Console application.